 The portal is only a hundred feet away now.
 He could feel the sheer amount of energy emanating from the bright circle.
 It made his hair stand on end and goosebumps rise on his neck.
 Gulping slightly he closed his eyes and felt the energy surround him, buzzing through his bones all the way to his toes.
 Everything is a fuzzy hum, and his hands loosen.
 He felt the scrape of metal on metal as the missile pulled away.
 Tony thought distantly that he should have been able to hear that.
 All he could hear is the instant bees in his ears, his pounding heart, and Pepper screaming his name.

-The world didn’t exist in this moment.
+The world didn’t exist at this moment.
 All Tony could feel is buzzing, humming, and shaking of his bones.
 Just when Tony thought it couldn’t get worse a force before him snapped his head back.
 Ribbons tied around his stomach and pulled as if they are trying to push every continent in it out.
 Opening his eyes briefly, Tony saw a glimpse of angry red and orange before the world went black again.